briguy-official/Data-Manager/README.md

 # Data-Manager
 Record keeping and data visualization for HCRC Kart setups.

+# Must have the following packages/modules
+matplotlib
+glob
+json
+tkinter